 In regard to costs, regular electricity companies can offer lower rates on traditional electricity plans than those powered by solar energy because of an economic concept called economies to scale.
 In essence, the costs for each additional unit of output decrease as more output is created.
 In other words, because more households are connected to the Texas electricity grid than use solar panels, the average cost of electricity is lower for each household than it would be with individual solar panels.

-Chariot Energy is striving to solve both issues.
+Chariot Energy is striving to solve both issues and make the switch to green energy easy for you.
 We build enormous solar farms that power the electricity we deliver, which addresses the economies of scale issue.
-This way, you can use 100% green energy in your home without the challenges of solar panel installation and at rates just as affordable as regular Texas electricity companies.
+This way, you can use 100% green energy in your home without the challenges of solar panel installation and at rates as affordable as regular Texas electricity companies.
 Plus, despite decreased costs, it can take the average U.S. homeowner nearly 8 years to break even on solar panel installations.
 You don’t have to wait that long.
 Support the industry now and enjoy the benefits of 100% solar energy today!

-Click here to learn how Chariot Energy is cutting out the middlemen and providing customers 100% clean, renewable solar energy.
+Ready to make the switch to affordable and eco-friendly energy?
+Click here to learn how Chariot Energy is cutting out the middlemen and providing customers with 100% clean, renewable solar energy.
+Join us today and start saving while supporting a greener future.

 Rooftop Solar from Chariot